portive/slate-plugin/docs/guides/03-uploading-files.md

 When the user clicks the `<input type="file" />` button, it opens a file picker, and when files are picked the upload process begins.

-## Upload using `File` object
+## Upload using File Object

-To programmatically upload a file, use the `editor.portive.uploadFile` method and pass a `File` object as the first argument.
+To programmatically upload a file from a `File` object, use the `editor.portive.uploadFile` method and pass a `File` object as the first argument.

-Internally, the `handlePaste`, `handleDrop` and `handleInputFileChange` methods all use the `editor.portive.uploadFile` method.
+Internally, the `handlePaste`, `handleDrop` and `handleInputFileChange` methods use the `editor.portive.uploadFile` method.

-In this example, we check if a file is a `pdf` and only allow upload of those `pdf` files.

 ```tsx
 const App = () => {